codedre/airgame/README.md

 Airgame has [a GPLv3 license](https://github.com/mpopv/airgame/blob/master/LICENSE), which means that it can be freely used, modified, and redistributed, as long as it's re-released under a similar license.
 [Read the terms of the license](https://github.com/mpopv/airgame/blob/master/LICENSE) for more details.

+Questions about this project?
+Submit an issue / pull request, or reach me via Twitter at my handle [@mpopv](https://twitter.com/mpopv) (the quickest way to get in touch).

 ####The Fine Print

 Copyright (C) 2016 Matt Popovich mattpopovich@outlook.com